Who (might have) met whom - whole list

 • 1928 - 2020: Ennio Morricone icon

-Ennio Morricone (10/11/1928 - 6/6/2020) was an Italian composer, orchestrator, conductor, trumpeter, and pianist, known for composing Exorcist II: The Heretic (Film Score) and A Professional Gun (Film Score).
+Ennio Morricone (10/11/1928 - 6/6/2020) was an Italian composer, orchestrator, conductor, trumpeter, and pianist, known for composing Once Upon a Time in the West (Film Score) and The Legend of 1900 (Film Score).

 • 1929 - 2019: Murray Gell-Mann icon

-Murray Gell-Mann (15/9/1929 - 24/5/2019) was an American theoretical physicist, laureat of the Nobel Prize in Physics in 1969, known for quantum chromodynamics and Gell-Mann matrices.
+Murray Gell-Mann (15/9/1929 - 24/5/2019) was an American theoretical physicist, laureat of the Nobel Prize in Physics in 1969, known for eightfold way and current algebra.

 • 1929 - 2018: Richard Taylor icon